LeNPaul/hungry-minds/_posts/2021-04-01-the-power-of-habit-charles-duhigg-book-summary.md

 You can not extinguish a bad habit - you can only change it.
 Even when you remove the craving, the habit will still be there.
 This is why it is difficult to get rid of a habit.

 However, the habit loop is delicate.
 If we keep the cue and reward, but insert a new routine, then we can change a habit.
-Other factors, such as belief, are also important when changing or building new habits.
+Other factors, such as belief and who you surround yourself with are also important when changing or building new habits.

 > The evidence is clear: If you want to change a habit, you must find an alternative routine, and your odds of success go up dramatically when you commit to changing as part of a group.
 Belief is essential, and it grows out of a communal experience, even if that community is only as large as two people.